ibm-cloud-docs/databases-for-elasticsearch/howto-resources-scaling.md

 ```
 {: pre}

-## Determine the hosting model of your database
+## Determine the hosting model of your database in the API
 {: #resources-hosting-determine-api}
 {: api}